WeizhenLiuBioinform/Pork_Marbling_Segmentation/README.md

-# Marbling-Net: a novel intelligent framework for pork marbling segmentation using images from mobile devices
+# Marbling-Net: a novel intelligent framework for pork marbling segmentation using images from smartphones

 Our paper is under review.